vaghelahetvi/SOFE3980U-Lab3/README.md

    *	**Line 26**: defines the port number that will be used by the image.

       ![MS3 figure2](figures/cl3-2.jpg)

+   You can refer to the documentation of the **mysql/mysql-server** Docker image for the list of all supported enviroment variables (like thoss in lines 19:26) and their usage.
 3. The status of the deployment can be checked by the following command
    ```cmd
    kubectl get deployment